SolomonAsghar/FlowRES/README.md

 # Acknowledgments

 SA, QXP and GV are grateful to the studentship funded by the A*STAR-UCL Research Attachment Programme through the EPSRC M3S CDT (EP/L015862/1).
-RN acknowloedge the support by the Singapore Ministry of Education through the Academic Research Tier 2 Fund (MOE2019-T2-2-010) and Tier 1 grant (RG59/21).
+RN acknowledge the support by the Singapore Ministry of Education through the Academic Research Tier 2 Fund (MOE2019-T2-2-010) and Tier 1 grant (RG59/21).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>